jdevfullstack-tutorials/github-for-non-code-writers/README.md

 your plaintext format but again you still preserve the original form.
 When you say annotation, you
-are telling the publisher that the format is exactly the way you describe it.
+are telling that there are certain formats for your documents, for example a certain word will be bold when printed
+/ rendered.
 For example, to organize a document, you'll be using a heading.
 You simple add an `#` before that heading and it will be formatted as heading.